Annabrabender/CryptoClustering/README.md

 The following I found in my analysis:
 The best value for K using my original data: 4
 The best value for K using PCA: 4
-The variance between the three prinicpal compenents is 89.50%
+The variance between the three prinicpal compenents is 89.50%.
+This means that the selected principal components capture 89.50% of the variability in the original dataset, which is a good value.

 * **Question:** After visually analyzing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-Means?